tbltech/school_privacy/README.md

 Last updated: [Date]

-This Privacy Policy outlines how [Your App Name] ("us", "we", or "our") collects, uses, maintains, and discloses information collected from users ("user" or "you") of the [Your App Name] mobile application.
+This Privacy Policy outlines how First Steps ("us", "we", or "our") collects, uses, maintains, and discloses information collected from users ("user" or "you") of the First Steps mobile application.

 1. Information We Collect

 1.1.
 Personal Information

-[Your App Name] may collect personal information from users, such as names, email addresses, phone numbers, or any other information that users provide voluntarily.
+First Steps may collect personal information from users, such as names, email addresses, phone numbers, or any other information that users provide voluntarily.
 We collect this information only when users willingly submit it, for example, when registering for an account or filling out a form within the app.

 1.2.
 Non-personal Information